-As a clarinet player one of the things you have to get comfortable with is reeds.
-These little shaved popsicle stick looking things will determine a lot as far as how you sound and how easy it is for you to play.
-So it’s best to befriend them from the very start.
-Below are 3 tips to help you get your relationship with reeds going right.
+Reeds, reeds, reeds!
+As a clarinet player one of the first things you’ll have to get comfortable with are reeds.
+These little shaved-popsicle-stick-looking things will determine how you sound and how easy it is for you to play, so it’s best to befriend them from the very start.
+Below are 3 tips to get your relationship with reeds started on the right track:

 Write the date on your reeds

-One thing I recommend my students get in the habit of as soon as day one of using a reed is writing the date they start using the reed on the back of the reed.
-This is helpful in helping us understand how old a reed is and say why it might be giving us some issues when we’re using it.
+One thing I recommend my students get into the habit of doing on day one is writing the date they start using the reed on the bottom back area of the reed.
+A great spot I like to use for marking the date is right next to the number that states the reed strength.
+This helps us understand how old a reed is, how much it’s been used, and can help determine with more clarity why a reed might be starting to have some issues down the line.

 Soak your reeds enough before playing them

-Soaking your reeds before you use them is as important as how you store them once you’re done playing.
-Storing your reeds in a reed case gives them a flat, aerated surface to lay on while they dry.
+After a practice session or performance, you’ll take your instrument apart.
+This process includes taking your reed off the mouthpiece and putting it away.
+Please do not leave your reed on your mouthpiece after you’re done playing!
+I recommend storing your reeds in a reed guard, instead of the plastic coverings they come in.
+Storing your reeds in a reed guard gives them a flat, aerated surface to lay on while they dry.
 This helps you have nice, non-moldy, flat reeds the next time you take them out to play.
-Plus, their playing life is extended!
+Plus, their playing life will be extended!
+Woohoo!

-I hope these 3 tips help you make more sense of reeds as you get started on your clarinet playing journey!
+I hope these 3 tips help get you over the initial hurdle of trying to make sense of reeds as you embark on your clarinet playing journey!
+I want to encourage you to make your relationship with reeds a love only relationship, not a love/hate one!
 Feel free to reach out with any questions.
 You can also book a lesson with me here!

 Disclaimer: This post contains affiliate links.
 This means I may earn a commission should you chose to make a purchase using my link.
 By using my link you help support this blog and its content creation.
 Thank you!